Josh Gordon added to Seahawks’ active roster, could ‘contribute’ Sunday against Rams

 It looked bad when rookie running back DeeJay Dallas was carted off the field during the second quarter of Sunday’s 20-15 win at Washington.

-But Carroll confirmed on Monday that Dallas suffered only a sprained ankle and nothing more serious.
+But Carroll confirmed Monday that Dallas suffered only a sprained ankle.

-Carroll said it was essentially the same type of sprain suffered last year by LJ.
+Carroll said it was the same type of sprain suffered last year by L.J.
 Collier but not as severe.

-Carroll said Dallas could be back this season saying “our guys are really hopeful that it’s a few weeks.’’
+Carroll said Dallas could be back this season, adding, “Our guys are really hopeful that it’s a few weeks.”

-Going on IR would mean Dallas would have to miss at least three games — that’s all Seattle is guaranteed to play at the moment —- but could then return after that if the Seahawks have moved on.
+Going on IR would mean Dallas would have to miss at least three games — that’s all Seattle is guaranteed to play at the moment — but could return after that.

-Carroll noted that Alex Collins remains on the practice squad and Seattle could switch out Dallas for Collins if needed.
-The team has already used its two practice squad on Collins so the only way he can play now is to be added to the 53.
+Carroll noted that Alex Collins remains on the practice squad, and Seattle could switch out Dallas for Collins.
+The team has already used its two practice-squad elevations on Collins, so the only way he can play is to be added to the 53-player roster.

-“Alex Collins has done a really good job on practice squad for us and he’s ready to go whenever we need him,’’ Carroll said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.